| |

 I had gotten the bathroom curtain on Etsy, so I reached back out to that seller first.
 Shockingly, the price for the larger windows was around $250.
 While that seller does beautiful work, I could not spend that much on curtains.

 After searching endlessly online, I could not find anything similar.
 Fortunately, my best ideas usually come when I really want something I can’t afford.
-So I figured out a way to DIY no-sew cafe curtains with pinch pleats!
+So I figured out a great way to make my own cafe curtains with pinch pleats – no sewing machine required!

 In one Google search, I noticed a set of pinch pleat drapes from Wayfair that were linen.
 They were far less expensive for full drapes ($42 on sale for two panels) than they would have been for the custom cafe curtains.
 With a lack of sewing skills, I knew I couldn’t make pinch pleats myself, but I had hemmed no-sew curtains before.